sungsoo-lim90/Stat491_Project/README.md

 ### Annualized return from the paper

 In the paper, the authors use the follwing estimation strategy: the model gives each stock a score based on the probability to have a rising trend minus the probability to have a declining trend.
-Based on these scores, the authors construct a portfolio called top-K, selecting K stocks with the highest scores to construct a new portfolio for the enxt trading day.
+Based on these scores, the authors construct a portfolio called top-K, selecting K stocks with the highest scores to construct a new portfolio for the next trading day.
 The annualized return for their method and other baseline methods are shown.

 ![Alt text](/src/annualized.png?raw=true)